SaraVieira/ArrayFTW/README.md

 # ArrayFTW

-Creadted using Craco, tailwind and react three fiber
+Created using Craco, Tailwind and react-three-fiber

 You can download the blend file with the models used here